 Love Lives Bot, 2018—forever

-searching for love? try on eclecticism
+searching for love? try amongst poets

 The Love Lives Bot is a tiny Twitter-based robot that tracks & shares past, present, & future locations where love resides.
 Part pixel & part poetry, the Love Lives Bot is a digital art installation built by Topaz Winters using generative grammar that spins computer code into the odd, the tragic, & the beautiful.
 The bot dances on the boundary between programming & human language, learns from its mistakes, & incorporates DM'ed & replied suggestions from readers into its future tweets.
 All those yearning for love need search no more.
 She's right here.
 She's awake.
 She's waiting for you with open arms.